beh74/pgassistant-blog/content/doc/startup_docker.md

 You must enable the **pg_stat_statements** module on your postgres database.
 [Here is a documentation]({{< ref "/doc/pg_stat_statments.md" >}})

-# Using bertrand73/pgassistant docker file
+# Using bertrand73/pgassistant docker image

 Here is a sample docker-compose.yml file to run pgassistant :